AdaStop: adaptive statistical testing for sound comparisons of Deep RL agents: Proof of Lemmas and

-We denote the comparisons by $(c_i)_{i \in \textbf{I}}$, they describe a graph with the nodes being the agents denoted $1,\dots,L$ and $(j_1,j_2)$ has an edge if $(j_1,j_2)\in(c_i)_{i \in \textbf{I}}$ is one of the comparisons that corresponds to a true hypothesis.
-This graph is not necessarily connected, we denote $C(i)$ the connected component to which node $a$ (e.g. agent $a$) belongs, i.e. for any $a_1,a_2 \in C(a)$ there exists a path going from $a_1$ to $a_2$.
-Remark that $C(a)$ cannot be equal to the singleton $\{a\}$, because it would mean that all the comparisons with $a$ are in fact false hypotheses, and then $a$ would not belong to a couple in $\textbf{I}$.
+We denote the comparisons by $(\textbf{c}_i)_{i \in \textbf{I}}$.
+The set of comparisons can be represented as a graph in which each node represents one of the agents to compare, and there exists an edge from $j_1$ to $j_2$ denoted $(j_1,j_2)$ if $(j_1,j_2)\in(\textbf{c}_i)_{i \in \textbf{I}}$ is one of the comparisons that corresponds to a true hypothesis.
+This graph is not necessarily connected.
+We denote $C(i)$ the connected component to which node $l$ (\eg agent $l$) belongs, \ie for any $l_1,l_2 \in C(l)$ there exists a path going from $l_1$ to $l_2$. $C(l)$ cannot be equal to the singleton $\{l\}$, because this would mean that all the comparisons with $l$ are in fact false hypotheses, and then $l$ would not belong to a couple in $\textbf{I}$.

-Then, it follows from the construction of permutation test that jointly on $k\le K$ and $a_1,a_2 \in C(i)$, we have $T_{N,k}^{(a_1,a_2)}(\id)\overset{d}{=} T_{N,1}^{(a_1,a_2)}(\sigma_{1:k})$ for any $\sigma_1,\dots,\sigma_k \in \S_{2N}$.
+Then, it follows from the construction of permutation test that jointly on $k\le K$ and $\textbf{c}_j=(l_1,l_2) \in C(l)$, we have $T_{N,k}^{(j)}(\id)\overset{d}{=} T_{N,1}^{(j)}(\sigma_{1:k})$ for any $\sigma_1,\dots,\sigma_k \in \S_{2N}$.